0630.15, Foot Pursuits

 Definitions:

-• De-escalation: A deliberate attempt to prevent or reduce the amount of force necessary to resolve the confrontation.
+• De-escalation: A deliberate attempt to prevent or reduce the amount of force necessary to safely and effectively resolve confrontations.

 Policy: